 Alternatively, traveling abroad while spending your hard-earned money wisely is a rewarding and relatively easy thing to do.

-How to travel on a budget: top 10 money-saving hacks
+How to travel on a budget: travelers' tips and hacks

 1. Prepare for your adventure: budgeting 101